-Listen to and keep a record of anything the person tells you or that you have observed and, with their consent where possible, pass the information on to the statutory authorities (see Appendices for Sample Referral Form).
+Listen to and keep a record of anything the person tells you or that you have observed and, with their consent where possible, pass the information on to the statutory authorities (see Referral Form below).
 Take care to distinguish between fact, observation, allegation and opinion.
 It is important that the information is accurate.

 All information must be treated as confidential and only shared with those who need to know.
-If the allegation or suspicion concerns someone within your club or centre, only the person's carers, the organisation's Welfare/Safeguarding Officer, the person in charge of the organisation (unless any of them are the subject of the allegation), the relevant authorities and the RYA Safeguarding Manager should be informed.
+If the allegation or suspicion concerns someone within the GST, only the person's carers, the GST Welfare Officers, the person in charge of the GST (unless any of them are the subject of the allegation), the relevant authorities and the RYA Safeguarding Manager should be informed.
 If the alleged abuse took place outside the sport, Adult Social Care will decide who else needs to be informed.
 It should not be discussed by anyone within the organisation other than those who received or initiated the allegation and, if different, the person in charge.